34 highly influential African American scientists you may not know

 Date of death: December 26, 2020

-George Robert Carruthers was born in Cincinnati, Ohio on the 1st of October 1939.
-His father was a civil engineer and his mother a homemaker and later worked for the Postal Service.
+George Robert Carruthers was born in Cincinnati, Ohio, on the 1st of October 1939.
+His father was a civil engineer, and his mother was a homemaker and later worked for the Postal Service.
 He was fascinated by popular science from a young age, which led him, inevitably, to develop an interest in pursuing a career in physics and astronomy.

-At the age of about 10, Curruthers built his own telescope out of common household items and lenses, using money he'd earned as a delivery boy.
-He would later graduate from Englewood High School before attending and graduating from the College of Engineering at the University of Illinois at Urbana–Champaign and received a Bachelor of Science degree in aeronautical engineering in 1961.
+At about 10, Carruthers built his telescope out of common household items and lenses, using money he'd earned as a delivery boy.
+He would later graduate from Englewood High School before attending and graduating from the College of Engineering at the University of Illinois at Urbana–Champaign.
+He received a Bachelor of Science degree in aeronautical engineering in 1961.

 He would complete his master's in nuclear engineering in 1962 from the University of Illinois before receiving his Ph.D. in aeronautical and astronautical engineering in 1964.

 He is best known for his work on the perfection of a compact and very powerful ultraviolet camera/spectrograph.
-His spectrograph and image converter provided the first proof of the existence of molecular hydrogen in interstellar space and was used by NASA during the first lunar walk of the Apollo 16 mission in 1972.
+His spectrograph and image converter provided the first proof of the existence of molecular hydrogen in interstellar space.
+NASA used it during the first lunar walk of the Apollo 16 mission in 1972.